 The raffish Green Goddess may not be the trendier-than-thou phenomenon and critics’ darling that it once was, but that’s just because other restaurants have caught up to its groundbreaking gastronomic globetrotting.
-So you won’t have to wait 2 hours for one of its alleyway tables, but you’ll still find cocktails and food inspired by Spanish, Indian, Hawaiian, and Middle Eastern cuisines (for starters).
+Seated at alleyway tables, you’ll find cocktails and food inspired by Spanish, Indian, Hawaiian, and Middle Eastern cuisines (for starters).
 The imaginative, vegan- and vegetarian-friendly cuisine is good to very good—ditto for the offbeat atmosphere and fair prices (service, never stellar, hasn’t changed).
 Top choices include the shrimp-and-pork-belly banh mi; a watermelon and burrata cheese salad; and Father Pat’s grilled cheese, made with Guinness and pear butter.
 Pair with something from the thoughtful and interesting wine list.
-Skip the over-lauded bacon sundae and get the sultan’s nest.
-In fact, if you just come for that dessert and the still-superb cocktails, you’ll be in good stead.
+For dessert, the bacon sundae is always an indulgence, as is the sultan’s nest, a sort of baklava reconstructed as a sundae—in fact, if you just come for dessert and the still-superb cocktails, you’ll be in good stead.
 Reservations not accepted.